 Safeguarding - is the action that is taken to promote the welfare of children and protect them from harm.
-The updated definition of safeguarding in KCSIE 2020 includes children's mental and physical health and is defined in full as:
+The definition of safeguarding in KCSIE 2022:

+- protecting children from maltreatment. - preventing impairment of children's mental and physical health or development.

-- protecting children from maltreatment; - · preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - Children includes everyone under the age of 18